jayk-code/Particle-swarm-optimizer-and-its-use-in-gravitational-wave-data-analysis/README.md

 - pBest (Personal best) is best  location explored by particle itself,where value of given function was optimum.
 - gBest (Global best) is best  location explored by any particle among all the particles in the swarm,where value of given function was optimum.
 - The factors r1 and r2 are stochastic factors which determine at any given instance of time the instinct to move towards the pBest and gBest respectively.
 Their value varies between 0 to 1 in every iteration.

+I have used PyCBC package in this project extensively.
+From this package one can download data of previously recorded mergers, generate wave templates with various parameters, can do signal processing and much more.